tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (xyin6-stat6250): When we assign values to a variable, should we use quotation marks for both numeric value and character value?
 - Question (lsun20-stat6250): How the ELSE statement works?
 - Answer (lsun20-stat6250): The ELSE statement works when the previous IF-THEN/ELSE statement is false.
+- *Question* (sbagdi-stat6250): Why can a numeric value stand alone in a condition?